 App churn management for retention

-Leverage cohort analysis to reduce churn—create cohorts as per when users joined your app.
+Leverage cohort retention analysis to reduce churn—create cohorts based on the date users joined your app.

-Then analyze when users churned and create behavior, demographics, or acquisition channel cohorts to understand why users churned and improve upon the issues.
+Now, analyze when users churned and create behavioral, demographics, or acquisition channel cohorts to understand why users churned and improve those issues.

 Predictive segments to retain users